cuyahoga-tap/cuyasurvey-drupal/sites/all/modules/contrib/role_theme_switcher/README.txt

 ----------
 1. To install the module copy the 'role_theme_switcher' folder to your sites/all/modules directory.

-2. Go to admin/build/modules.
+2. Go to admin/modules.
 Enable the module.
 Read more about installing modules at http://drupal.org/node/70151

 CONFIGURING AND USING
 ---------------------
-Go to admin/user/themes Follow instructions on this page.
+Go to admin/people/rolethemeswitcher.
+Follow instructions on this page.

-Please note that this module overwrites themes set in admin/settings/admin (Home->Administer->Site configuration->Administration theme) or set as default in admin/build/themes (Home->Administer->Site building->Themes).
+Please note that this module overwrites themes set as default in admin/appearance.
 So if you do not want to overwrite this settings - you should set for your role in Role Theme Switcher a "default" theme, thus your settings won't be overwritten.

 REPORTING ISSUE.
 REQUESTING SUPPORT.
 REQUESTING NEW FEATURE.
 CONTRIBUTE.